-- 4.229 The occasional teacher bargaining unit workshop shall be held annually prior to the November council of presidents. - 4.230 Each unit shall be eligible to send the unit president and the unit executive occasional teacher representative to the workshop. - 4.231 The provincial office shall give written notice of this workshop to units by September 15. - 4.232 The election of the occasional teacher bargaining unit regional representatives to the council of presidents shall be held prior to October 31.
+- 4.229 Training for occasional teacher bargaining unit representatives shall be held each year.
+(AGM 2024) - 4.230 Each unit shall be eligible to send the unit president and the unit executive occasional teacher representative to the training.
+(AGM 2024) - 4.231 The provincial office shall give written notice of this training to units by September 15.
+(AGM 2024)